plone/training/docs/effective-volto/backend/plone-restapi-endpoints.md

 # Plone REST API endpoints

 Volto comunicates with the Plone backend via the so-called "endpoints", which care REST API services exposed by plone.restapi.
-Some of these endpoints include:

 You communicate with the REST API service using `application/json` ACCEPT header: